 - Italian eggplant

-These three varieties are slightly smaller and sweeter than the common "globe eggplant” (also known as “American eggplant”).
+These three types are comparatively smaller and sweeter than the commonly used “globe eggplant” (also known as “American eggplant”).

-Here, I will list 3 different ways to cut eggplant for tempura so that you can choose the one you like!
+Here, I’ll list three different ways to cut eggplant for tempura so you can choose the one you like best!

-Suehiro (末廣) is a cutting method where the ingredient is thinly sliced while leaving the end intact.
-The slices are then spread out to make a Japanese “ogi” (扇) fan shape.
+Suehiro is a cutting technique where an ingredient is sliced thinly while keeping the end intact and then spread out to create a fan shape, known as the Japanese “ogi” (扇).

-Not only does it look great, but it also ensures the heat from the oil is evenly distributed across each slice, resulting in a great texture.
+To achieve the suehiro cut, I recommend using small eggplants.
+Not only does it look beautiful, but it also ensures that the oil’s heat is evenly distributed across each slice, resulting in a delicious texture.